 - Olive Oil and Sherry Wine: A drizzle of extra virgin olive oil and a splash of sherry wine are what make this recipe shine, rich, slightly sweet, and full of depth.

-How to Bake Whole Tilapia
+How to Make Baked Whole Tilapia

 You can find the complete printable recipe with measurements below, but for now, here's a quick overview of how it goes:

-7. Return the dish to the oven and bake for 30 more minutes, or until the fish is cooked and the potatoes are golden.
+4. Bake and Serve: Return the dish to the oven and bake for 30 more minutes, or until the fish is cooked through and the potatoes are golden.
+Serve with fresh herbs, if desired, alongside the sherry potatoes and onions.

 Let the Fish Rest After Baking: Once out of the oven, I like to let the baked tilapia rest for 5-10 minutes.
 It helps the juices settle and makes the fish easier to serve.